goradd/got/README.md

 #### Capturing Errors

 These tags will receive two results, the first a value to send to output, and the second an error type.
-If the error is not nil, processing will stop and the error will be returned.
+If the error is not nil, processing will stop and the error will be returned by the template function.
 Therefore, these tags expect to be included in a function that returns an error.
 Any template text processed so far will still be sent to the output buffer.